eliakindelrosario/hcl_training/README.md

 ## Exercise 3.1 - Implement A Program with String Manipulation & Exeception Handling

 Write a java program that accepts a user's full name.
 If the user's full name has more than 10-15 characters, throw a string length too long exception.
 Otherwise, separate the name into first middle and last names.

+## Exercise 4 - String Manipulation

+Write a java program showing the following String manipulation strategies:
+**_ note: Use StringTokenizer and StringBuilder class for some of the examples _**

+1. 'first_middle_last' to 'first:middle:last'
+2. 'first_middle_last' to 'first middle last'
+3. 'first middle last' to 'first middle last trevialdata'
+4. 'dd/mm/yyyy' to day: dd month: mm year: yyyy